aws-samples/iot-dotnet-publisher-consumer/README.md

 ###  Converting device certificate from .pem to .pfx

-In order to establish an MQTT connection with the AWS IoT platform, the root CA certificate, the private key of the thing and the certificate of the thing/device are needed.
-The .NET cryptographic APIs can understand root CA (.crt), device private key (.key) out-of-box.
+In order to establish an MQTT connection with the AWS IoT platform, the root CA certificate, the private key of the thing, and the certificate of the thing/device are needed.
+The .NET cryptographic APIs can understand root CA (.crt), device private key (.key) out-of-the-box.
 It expects the device certificate to be in the .pfx format, not the .pem format.
 Hence we need to convert the device certificate from .pem to .pfx.

 We'll leverage the openssl for converting .pem to .pfx.
 Navigate to the folder where all the security artifacts are present and launch bash for Windows 10.

-The syntax for converting .pem to .pfx is below :
+The syntax for converting .pem to .pfx is below:

 openssl pkcs12 -export -in **iotdevicecertificateinpemformat** -inkey **iotdevivceprivatekey** -out **devicecertificateinpfxformat** -certfile **rootcertificatefile**